democracy-how/democracy-how/README.md

 Dictatorship regimes tend to spend much effort to brainwash the younger generation.
 What’s better than young hearts that believe in your false ideology without asking questions and executing your most dirty orders without a second thought ?
 It may sound strange, but democratic actions (and science) start from when children pause to disprove their teachers; when children start to understand that morality does not necessarily follow country’s code of law and that some laws even in democratic country can be unethical.
 The more the young generation pause to think about the society in which they live, the more democratic the country may become.
 When these children grow up, they may join the army or the police.
-In these roles young adults should be able to choose to refuse unethical commands by their commanders.
+In these roles young adults should be able to choose to refuse unethical commands.
 Blind followers can build only yet another dictatorship.

 How quickly can education help a society switch from worshiping a dictator to worshiping freedom?
 There are clear examples in history when such processes happened.
 Both Nazi Germany and militaristic Japan switched to be pacifistic countries following education reforms.
 The same way a dictatorship can educate submission in a society within one generation, the same way a democratic government can educate for freedom and equality within one generation.